 That theory has spawned a whole load of anti-depressant medications which do basically the same thing but at lower levels.
 Yet contradictory research shows that anxiety may be associated with high levels of serotonin.
 Thus taking medication which increase serotonin might also increase–rather than decrease–anxiety.

 Like many others, I experience anxiety.
-In many ways it has defined my life; from situations to avoid–like any contact with my narcissistic parent and coping mechanisms–like binge drinking in my twenties, to people I pro-actively seek to be around–like those whom I can count on to help me out with the children when they’re being rambunctious and my passion for and study of neuroscience–to figure out what happens in my brain when anxiety kicks in.
+In many ways it has defined my life; from situations to avoid–like any contact with my narcissistic adoptive mother and coping mechanisms–like binge drinking in my twenties, to people I pro-actively seek to be around–like those whom I can count on to help me out with the children when they’re being rambunctious and my passion for and study of neuroscience–to figure out what happens in my brain when anxiety kicks in.

 In one rather scarily unregulated incident a couple of years ago, where the simple sight of me crying induced my male doctor to prescribe me over 200 pills to relieve my anxiety ‘just in case’, I took a pill and it left me in paroxysms of anxiety for twelve hours.